Adopted - February 2014

 Section 4 - Voting for Board of Trustees

 The Board of Trustees must provide the active membership with a ballot at least two weeks prior to the election.
-The ballot must be signed and returned either by mail or at the appropriate meeting designated by the Board.
-In the event that the current Board is unopposed, no balloting will be required.
+The member vote must be returned in writing to the Board by the September meeting.
+In the event that the current Board is unopposed or if there are no more than 5 members running for the Board of Trustees, no balloting will be required.

 Section 5 Voting Procedures

-Voting on matters brought before the general membership will be by the return of signed ballots provided by the Board.
-The ballots may be returned by mail or at the appropriate meeting designated by the Board.
-The ballots shall be made available to the membership at least seven (7) days prior to the meeting.
+Voting on matters brought before the general membership (except as outlined in Article 6) must be returned in writing.
+The ballots shall be made available to the membership at least 14 days prior to the date upon which said matter is to be voted on.

 Section 1 - Requirements for Membership